Piers Morgan Family History

 • – Edward O’Meara (b.
 1890) m.
 Kathleeen O’Brien in America

 • John (Jack) O’Meara from Offaly m.
-Kathleen Canning (b.
-1900) from Galway in 1929
+Kathleen Canning from Galway (b.
+1900) in 1929

-• – Vincent O’Meara (1934-1966)
+• – Vincent O’Meara (1934-1966), died in road accident

 • – Lorna O’Meara (1936-2008) m.
 John Hogan

 • Vincent Eamon O’Meara m.
-Gabrielle Oliver (b.
-1944) in Surrey in 1964.
+Gabrielle Oliver in Surrey in 1964.
 She rem.
 Glynne Pughe Morgan (b.
-1941) in 1966
+1941) in 1966 and moved to Newick in Sussex

 • – Jeremy Morgan born O’Meara (b.
-1964)
+1964), born in Guildford

 • – Piers Morgan born O’Meara (b.
-1965)
+1965), born in Guildford

 • – Charlotte Pughe Morgan (b.
 1967) m.
-Patrick Tomlinson
+Patrick Tomlinson, born in Newick

 • – Rupert Pughe Morgan (b.
-1971)
+1971), born in Newick

 • Piers Morgan m.
-Marion Shalloe in 1991 (divorced in 2008); rem.
+Marion Shalloe in 1991, divorced in 2008; rem.
 Celia Walden (b.
 1975) in 2010

 • – Spencer Morgan (b.
-1993)
+1993) with Marion

 • – Stanley Morgan (b.
-1997)
+1997) with Marion

 • – Albert (Bertie) Morgan (b.
-2001)
+2001) with Marion

 • – Elise Morgan (b.
-2012)
+2012) with Celia

 Click here for return to front page